Pet Visits in Hospice Care

-Many of our hospice locations have pet volunteers: loving animals—and their owners—who are trained to provide comfort and a special kind of friendship to anyone who can benefit, from a child struggling to read to disaster victims and the elderly.
+Many of our hospice locations have pet visit volunteers: loving animals—and their owners—who are trained to provide comfort and a special kind of friendship to anyone who can benefit, from a child struggling to read to disaster victims and the elderly.
 Hospice pet volunteers visit patients in nursing homes, assisted living communities and private homes.
-They offer a welcome distraction from illness and help people feel a little less lonely.
+Hospice pet visits offer a welcome distraction from illness and help people feel a little less lonely.
 They leave their patients—and anyone else lucky enough to be around—smiling, more relaxed, maybe even healthier.

 The therapeutic use of pets has gained more attention and widespread acceptance as it continues to bring measurable benefits to all kinds of needs.
 It even has an acronym; HAI research (for human–animal interaction) is the study of the association between pet caregiving and physical and mental health.